 Manchester United legend Wes Brown: DC United to win the MLS Cup this year

-US-Bookies spoke to the highly decorated defender to get his thoughts on how his former teammate Rooney is getting on in Washington DC, and which player he can see becoming the next man to make the switch from Manchester United to the MLS.
+US-Bookies spoke to the highly decorated defender to get his thoughts on how his former teammate Rooney is getting on in Washington DC and how that is changing Washington DC online sports betting.
+We also spoke to him about which player he can see becoming the next man to make the switch from Manchester United to the MLS.

 How do you think Rooney is getting on in the MLS, and how big has his impact been on DC United?

 “I think Rooney’s still got the footballing bug.
 If anyone goes to a new team, especially abroad, you want to show everyone what you’ve got.
 I actually watched a few of the MLS games this year and when Rooney has played, his attitude has always been first class and you can see that he has made a big impact in Washington DC.

 Before he got there, I think that they had been struggling a bit and I know they ended up making the playoffs, so he did an excellent job.
 DC United won many games on the bounce and he was a big part of that.
 There’s another striker there Luciano Acosta who I think is excellent as well, and he has formed a brilliant partnership with Rooney.”

 Who is the next player that you could see making the switch from Manchester United to the MLS?

 “I can definitely see Alexis Sanchez making the switch to the MLS from Manchester United.
 Obviously, Beckham was the first big name to make the switch to the MLS, and he did a great job there.
 Then obviously we saw Robbie Keane, Frank Lampard and Steven Gerrard make the switch.